Spazjaz98/WhatIsSikhism/Applicants.md

 - Girl

+I understand that this extensive list may be overwhelming.
+The acceptance rate of being my girlfriend may even be lower than UIUC's CS acceptance rate, but it never hurts to apply!
 In terms of physical attributes, I do not like to appear racially selective however this is a picture of what the ideal girlfriend would be for me.